ydkmlt84/Maintainerr_docs/docs/Configuration.md

 All configuration is done inside the application, no extra config is required in files. </br>
-At first boot you will be redirected to the settings page.
+When you first access the webUI, you will be redirected to the settings page.
+If this doesn't happen, refresh the page.

 ## General